patrickswijgman/wizard.nvim/README.md

 # Wizard

-Setup the things you need from a single `init.lua` file.
+Setup the things (with some extras) you need from a single `init.lua` file.

 ## Example